gemini-testing/testplane-mcp/README.md

 Capture a PNG screenshot of the current browser viewport.

 - **Parameters:**
-  - `filename` (string, optional): Path to save the screenshot (defaults to tmp directory with timestamp)
+  - `filePath` (string, optional): Path to save the screenshot (defaults to tmp directory with timestamp in file name)

 **Note:** Screenshots are saved as PNG files.
-If no filename is provided, the screenshot will be saved to the system's temporary directory with a filename like `viewport-{timestamp}.png`.
+If no filePath is provided, the screenshot will be saved to the system's temporary directory with a filePath like `viewport-{timestamp}.png`.

 </details>